-In 1916, Charlie Chaplin again changed film studios to produce 12 films over a one year period at a salary valued at ten times his Essanay salary – $670,000 (approximately $15.4M in today’s dollars).
+In 1916, Charlie Chaplin again changed film studios to produce 12 films over a one-year period at a salary valued at approximately ten times his Essanay salary – $670,000 (approximately $15.4M in today’s dollars).
 He was 26 years old and he began building his future cinematic team while at Mutual.
-At first he produced a new two reel short film every four weeks, but soon began demanding more time.
-In 2017, he produced only four films for Mutual: Easy Street, The Cure, The Immigrant, and The Adventurer.
+At first he produced a new two reel short film every four weeks, but soon began demanding more time to create a film.
+In 1917, he produced only four films for Mutual: Easy Street, The Cure, The Immigrant, and The Adventurer.
 These are widely celebrated by film scholars as some of his best, and Chaplin would later look back on his time at Mutual as some of the happiest years of his career.
-As his contract waned with Mutual, they eventually parted ways amicably so that Chaplin could pursue a more independent schedule.
+As his contract waned with Mutual, the two eventually parted ways amicably so that Chaplin could pursue a more independent schedule.
 He had begun to grow concerned with the formulaic nature of his short films.

 #1 The Floorwalker (1916)

-The Tramp stumbles into a department store which is under the tyrannical control a manager and his associate who are embezzling money through the business.
+In his Mutual debut, The Tramp stumbles into a department store which is under the tyrannical control a manager and his associate who are embezzling money through the business.
 The Tramp looks a great deal like the owner.
 After causing chaos in the store they decide to trade places just as an investigator arrives to look into the store’s suspicious financial practices.
-The film contains a hilarious series of gags involving an escalator in the store.
+The film contains a hilarious series of gags involving an escalator inside the store.

 #2 The Fireman (1916)

 A local businessman creates an arrangement with the fire chief to allow his house to burn down as part of an insurance fraud scheme.
 Meanwhile the Tramp chaotically prevents a real fire in town, and when the businessman discovers that his daughter is actually trapped in his burning house, the Tramp heroically comes to the rescue.